pulsar-edit/documentation/docs/contributing-to-pulsar/building-pulsar.md

 @tab macOS

-`yarn dist` will create a `dmg` installer, there are currently no additional targets for macOS.
+`yarn dist` will create a `dmg` installer.
+There are currently no additional targets for macOS.

-As noted above this builds for your current CPU architecture. i.e. on an Intel Mac this will create Intel binaries, on Apple silicon (M1, M2 etc.) this will create Apple silicon binaries.
+As noted above this builds for your current CPU architecture.
+On an Intel Mac this will create Intel binaries; on Apple silicon (M1, M2, etc.) this will create Apple silicon binaries.

 @tab Windows

-By default running `yarn dist` will attempt to create an `NSIS` installer as well as a `Portable` executable which does not require installation.
+By default, running `yarn dist` will attempt to create an `NSIS` installer as well as a `Portable` executable which does not require installation.
 If you only wish to build one then you can specify it by appending the above targets to the command e.g.:

 - `yarn dist nsis`
 - `yarn dist portable`